rhafer/opencloud/docs/ocis/deployment/ocis_ldap.md

   Traefik will issue certificates with LetsEncrypt and therefore you must set an email address in `TRAEFIK_ACME_MAIL=`.

   By default oCIS will be started in the `latest` version.
-If you want to start a specific version of oCIS set the version to `OCIS_DOCKER_TAG=`.
+If you want to start a specific version of oCIS set the version to `OC_DOCKER_TAG=`.
 Available versions can be found on [Docker Hub](https://hub.docker.com/r/owncloud/ocis/tags?page=1&ordering=last_updated).

-  Set your domain for the oCIS frontend in `OCIS_DOMAIN=`, e.g. `OCIS_DOMAIN=cloud.owncloud.test`.
+  Set your domain for the oCIS frontend in `OC_DOMAIN=`, e.g. `OC_DOMAIN=cloud.owncloud.test`.

   The OpenLDAP server in this example deployment has an admin users, which is also used as bind user in order to keep these examples simple.
 You can change the default password "admin" to a different one by setting it to `LDAP_ADMIN_PASSWORD=...`.

   Set your domain for the LDAP manager UI in `LDAP_MANAGER_DOMAIN=`, e.g. `ldap.owncloud.test`.

-  Grant the oCIS Admin role to the admin user from your LDAP in `OCIS_ADMIN_USER_ID:`.
+  Grant the oCIS Admin role to the admin user from your LDAP in `OC_ADMIN_USER_ID:`.
 You need to enter the uuid of LDAP user.

   {{< hint type=tip title=Encoding >}}
   In the .ldif file in this example, the admin user id is base64 encoded.
 You need to decode it to make it work.